 As is to be expected, there are several obstacles we need to overcome along the way.
-First is the realization that, in contrast to the classical one-dimensional case, we cannot expect finite rank perturbations of compressed shifts to unitaries.
-The perturbations we do obtain involve projections onto a model space which are not always easy to compute explicitly in closed form.
+First is the realization that, in contrast to the classical one-dimensional case, we cannot expect finite rank perturbations to be sufficient to turn compressed shifts to unitaries.
+The perturbations we do obtain involve projections onto the model spaces, which are not always easy to compute explicitly in closed form.
 The structure of RIF Clark measures is also fairly complicated: these measures act by integrating along unions of smooth curves in $\T^2$ and weighting by non-constant weights obtained from partial derivatives of, in general, globally discontinuous RIFs.
 Finally, we need to connect the properties of these objects with the structure of the chain complex defining the Taylor joint spectrum.

 We should emphasize that we focus on Clark theory in two variables in the setting of the bidisk; see for instance \cite{Jury14, JM18, AleksDoubt2020, AleksDoubt2023} for the setting of the unit ball.
 There are several reasons for restricting our attention to the case of two variables.
 On the one hand, the function theory of rational inner functions is more complicated in three or more variables, one manifestation being that the level sets of a RIF in higher dimensions cannot, in general, be parameterized by analytic or even continuous functions \cite{BPSIII}.
-Our understanding of Clark measures in higher-dimensional polydisks is less detailed (see however \cite{cal2}), with examples of pathological behavior, such as having unbounded weight functions.
-On the other hand, the formalism of the Koszul complex \cite{tay} used to define the Taylor joint spectrum becomes more involved as the number of variables goes up, and well-known operator theoretic obstacles such as the failure of And\^o's inequality \cite{Parrott,var} further support the investigations of pairs of commuting unitaries separately.
+Our understanding of Clark measures in higher-dimensional polydisks is less detailed (see however \cite{cal2}), with examples of pathological behavior, such as the measures having unbounded weight functions.
+On the other hand, the formalism of the Koszul complex \cite{tay} used to define the Taylor joint spectrum becomes more involved as the number of variables increases and well-known operator theoretic obstacles such as the failure of And\^o's inequality \cite{Parrott,var} further support the investigations of pairs of commuting unitaries separately.